 When semi-trucks and other large commercial vehicles are involved in accidents, people can be seriously injured.
 In many truck accident cases, the people who are most severely hurt are the occupants of smaller passenger vehicles.
-These accidents are unfortunately common according to the Minnesota Department of Public Safety’s Office of Traffic Safety, there are 4,226 truck-involved accidents reported in 2015, for an average of more than 11 per day.
+These accidents are unfortunately common according to the Florida Department of Public Safety’s Office of Traffic Safety, there are 4,226 truck-involved accidents reported in 2015, for an average of more than 11 per day.

 Negligence can Take Many Forms